tripitakit/reads_map/README.md

 # ReadsMap

 ReadsMap is an Elixir CLI tool that visualizes reads aligned to a reference sequence.
-It takes a SAM/BAM file and a FASTA reference file as input and produces either HTML or text output formats, allowing for easy visualization of sequence alignments.
+It takes a SAM/BAM file and a FASTA reference file as input and produces text, HTML or FASTA output formats, allowing for easy visualization and analysis of sequence alignments.
-This tool has been developed to test the functionalities of the [sam_parser](https://github.com/tripitakit/sam_parser.git) library, which is used to read and parse the input SAM/BAM files, but can be helpful in visualizing and documenting the alignment of reads to a reference sequence.
+This tool has been developed mainly to test the functionalities of the [sam_parser](https://github.com/tripitakit/sam_parser.git) library, which is used to read and parse the input SAM/BAM files, but it can be useful in visualizing and documenting the alignment of reads to a reference sequence.

 ## Features

 - Creates text-based visualization for terminal display or text files (default)
 - Generates HTML visualizations with color-coded nucleotides
+- Produces FASTA format output with properly aligned sequences
 - Aligns reads to the reference sequence based on CIGAR strings
 - Shows reference sequence at the top and reads aligned below
 - Displays position markers for easy location reference